Neolithic: Pre-Pottery Neolithic C

 Work at the site of 'Ain Ghazal in Jordan has indicated a later Pre-Pottery Neolithic C period.
 Juris Zarins has proposed that a Circum Arabian Nomadic Pastoral Complex developed in the period from the climatic crisis of 6200 BC, partly as a result of an increasing emphasis in PPNB cultures upon domesticated animals, and a fusion with Harifian hunter gatherers in the Southern Levant, with affiliate connections with the cultures of Fayyum and the Eastern Desert of Egypt.
 Cultures practicing this lifestyle spread down the Red Sea shoreline and moved east from Syria into southern Iraq.

 Late Neolithic

 The Late Neolithic began around 6,400 BC in the Fertile Crescent.
 By then distinctive cultures emerged, with pottery like the Halafian (Turkey, Syria, Northern Mesopotamia) and Ubaid (Southern Mesopotamia).
 This period has been further divided into PNA (Pottery Neolithic A) and PNB (Pottery Neolithic B) at some sites.
+In the southern Negev and Sinai deserts, the Late Neolithic is characterised by the pastoralist Timnian culture, which persisted into the Bronze Age.

 The Chalcolithic (Stone-Bronze) period began about 4500 BC, then the Bronze Age began about 3500 BC, replacing the Neolithic cultures.